plancky/blog/content/posts/floating_bits.md

 enableTocContent: true
 tags:
 - Science
+- float
+- Number system
 - Computer Science
 - Computational Physics
 categories:
 - Computer Science
 ---

+{{< notice info >}}
+No pre-requisites required
+{{< /notice >}}

 ## Number System
-What do Roman numerals, Tally marks, Decimal and Binary number systems have in common ?
-They are all used to describe Quantity or the _number of things_, each with its unique style motivated by a particular usecase.
+What do Roman numerals, Tally marks, Decimal and Binary number systems have in common?
+They are all used to describe __Quantity__ or the __number of things__, each with its unique style motivated by a particular usecase.
-Tally Marks exist from the primitive ages and were probably made to keep track of the stock of apples left.

-Roman numerals were invented to write relatively large quantities probably to ledger cash, it would be really fun writing hundred or even a thousand in tally marks.
+Tally Marks exist from the primitive ages and were probably made to keep track of the stock of apples left and Roman numerals were invented to write relatively large quantities probably to ledger cash, it would not be really fun writing hundred or even a thousand in tally marks.

-Decimal system is the one with which you grew up with, atleast I did, which came to be after humanity invented ```0``` which comes really handy while simplifying fractions, It is also called the Base 10 system because we have 10 Basic states or configurations or symbols to work with, namely ```0,1,2,3,4,5,6,7,8,9```.
+Decimal system is the one with which you grew up with, atleast I did, which came to be after humanity invented ```0``` which comes really handy while simplifying fractions, It is also called the Base 10 system because we have 10 Basic __states__ or __configurations__ or __symbols__ to work with, namely ```0,1,2,3,4,5,6,7,8,9```.
-The decimal number system has three main attributes indices(place), base, power.
+The decimal number system has three main attributes indices(place), base.

-> In the decimal system, a number is represented by a list of digits from 0 to 9, where each digit represents the coefficient for a power of 10 for it's place.
+> In the Decimal system, a number is represented by a list of digits from 0 to 9, where each digit represents the coefficient for a power of 10 determined by it's place.

-> Mathematically if N is a Real number, its decimal equivalent $$x_b x_{b-1} \cdots x_1 x_0 . x_{-1} \cdots x_{a+1} x_{a}$$ has the relation,
+> Mathematically, if N is any number, its decimal equivalent $$x_b x_{b-1} \cdots x_1 x_0 . x_{-1} \cdots x_{a+1} x_{a}$$ has the relation,
 > $$N = \sum_{i=a}^b{x_i 10^i}$$
 > where $x_i = {0,1,\dots 9}$